vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

 **3. Local repository: where is the timeline?**
 The local repository on your computer is where all the versions live.
 It is the .git folder you have initialized.
 Typically only text files.

-**4. Remote area: GitHub**
+**4. Remote area (GitHub):**
 It is the remote repository.
+In the context of this course, we use GitHub.
 You first need to make a repository in GitHub, then you can use the ssh address of the repository to make a bridge on your computer to the remote repository.
 After that, you can push your local repository to the remote one.
-Make sure to always clean up your working tree first (check with git status).
+Make sure to always clean up your working tree first (check with `git status`).

 GIT WORKFLOW:
 1. adjust your files and save (developing area)